ariestiyansyah/ariestiyansyah.github.io/_posts/2016-03-11-profile-picture-open-edx-cypress.md

 <img style="max-width:35px;border-radius:5px;" src="${profile_image_url}" alt="${_('Profile image for {username}').format(username=username)}">
 ```

-If you want to enable link in profile picture that will direct to learners profile page insert this code
+If you want to enable link in profile image that will direct to learners profile page insert this code

 ```
 <a style="padding:0px;" href="${reverse('learner_profile', kwargs={'username': user.username})}"></a>